Introduction: William M. Snyder is identified as a gunsmith in at least one census record and an obituary.

 1849: Census records indicate that William M. Snyder was born circa 1850.The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that the gunsmith William W. Snyder was born in 1852, which (based on census records) I believe is incorrect.
 An obituary of William M. Snyder that is included below gives an 1849 birth date and indicates he was the son of Philip and Cloy Snyder.

-1860: In the following excerpt from the 1860 census, William is living in his Philip's household, and gives his mother's name as Chloe:
+1860: In the following excerpt from the 1860 census records, William is living in his father Philip's household.
+The census gives his mother's name as Chloe:

 1870: In the 1870 census of West Providence Township, Bedford County 24-year-old Rebecca Strong is enumerated in the household of 63-year-old James Strong and 61-year-old Rosana Strong.
 This indicates that Rebecca was not yet married to William M. Snyder.
 The following excerpt from the 1870 census of the borough of Bloody Run (Everett) shows William living in the household of his father: